-Figure~\ref{fig:pbi_col_sizes} shows the sizes for the in-memory representation of the 15 columns of the fact table.
+To study compression benefits on real-world data, Figure~\ref{fig:pbi_col_sizes} shows the sizes for the in-memory representation of the 15 columns of the fact table.
 The series `Plain' refers to the default Plain encoding (with dictionary encoding) but with no other compression schemes applied.

 The total size for the 15 columns is 120.36 GiB with Plain and does not fit into the 80 GiB GPU HBM.
 Considering only the subset of columns needed by the specific queries, Q1 needs 87.53 GiB and Q2 and Q3 need 82.06 GiB, which is still larger than the GPU HBM capacity.
 The bottom row of the x-axis shows the encoding scheme for Compressed---`C': Composite (Plain + Index), `R': RLE, `P': Plain with bit-width reduction based on the range of values.
 The total size for 15 columns with Compressed is 56.84 GiB.
 For Q1 columns it is 43.69 GiB and for Q2 and Q3 it is 30.86 GiB, which can fit in the GPU HBM and also leave space for intermediate results.
 For reference, the on-disk V-ordered file size for the projected fact table for the 15 columns is 29.87 GiB.

 This production dataset has substantial opportunities for RLE compression.
-Figure~\ref{fig:pbi_rle_stats} shows the number of runs and average run lengths in 7 of the 15 fact table columns that were compressed using RLE.
-Column 7 has a single run of 2.94B rows (same value for all rows).
-Average run lengths for other columns range from several tens to hundreds of thousands.
-For example, column 11 has 85.35M runs with an average run length of 34.41.
-Each run needs 20 bytes for representation---4 for value ($v$), 8 each for start ($s$) and end ($e$) positions.
-This requires 1.59 GiB memory for the column, which is significantly less than 10.94 GiB (= 4 x 2.94B) needed for the Plain representation.
-Further savings are possible for RLE by using narrower data types for $s$ and $e$.
+7 of the 15 fact table columns were compressed using RLE, achieving significant compression ratios.
+For example, column 7 has a single run of 2.94B rows, while column 11 achieves 6.9$\times$ compression (1.59 GiB vs 10.94 GiB for Plain representation).
+Detailed RLE statistics and compression analysis are provided in \Cref{appendix:pbi-compression}.
+We also measured data transfer times from CPU to GPU using \texttt{tensor.to('cuda')} on our A100 80GB PCIe system (PCIe 4.0 x16 configuration).
+For compressed data, Q1 columns (45.85 GB) transfer in 2.16 seconds, while Q2 columns (26.18 GB) transfer in 1.29 seconds.
+These transfer times achieve 21.2 GB/s and 20.3 GB/s bandwidth respectively, representing $\sim64\%$ of the PCIe 4.0 x16 theoretical maximum ($\sim31.5 GB/s$ ).